 SINGAPORE … Internet Corporation for Assigned Names & Numbers (ICANN) Chief Technology Officer (CTO) David Conrad kicks off a four-city Asia tour to engage regional stakeholders & technical community today.

 Conrad is visiting China, India, Japan & Singapore over two weeks.
 He will be meeting regional stakeholders to share information about ICANN’s technical role in the domain name ecosystem, & explore potential partnership opportunities in the technical field.
-He will also visit major technology firms & research institutions to better understand key regional technological developments.
+He will also visit major technology firms and research institutions to better understand key regional technological developments.

 “The mission of my office is to constantly improve knowledge & technical operation of the unique identifiers of the domain name system that ICANN helps to coordinate.
-This tour is very much in support of that fact-finding and knowledge sharing mission,” said David Conrad, ICANN CTO.
+This tour is very much in support of that fact-finding & knowledge sharing mission,” said David Conrad, ICANN CTO.

 During the visit, Conrad will meet with regional ICANN community representatives including government, contracted parties, technical community & academia to discuss topics such as:

 - Domain Name System (DNS) security – the DNS translates names into numbers called Internet Protocol (IP) addresses.
-ICANN coordinates this addressing system to ensure that all the addresses are unique & we can have one international Internet.
+ICANN coordinates this addressing system to ensure that all the addresses are unique & we can have one intercontinental Internet.
 DNS security looks at measures to protect the DNS e.g. safeguarding your server.

 - DNS Security Extensions (DNSSEC) – this is a suite of extensions that add security to the DNS protocol by enabling DNS responses to be validated.
 This technology was developed to protect against vulnerabilities in the DNS that allow an attacker to hijack any step of the DNS lookup process & take over control of a session.
 Full deployment of DNSSEC will ensure that the end user is connecting to the actual website or service corresponding to a particular domain name.